 The primary use of MeMoSeE is to generate tables of the flux of ejected particles that can be incorporated into the DSNE document [ref.
 1].
 The DSNE describes a wide variety of environmental hazards and is referenced during the design phase of a mission.

 The model developer has drafted a new proposed section of the DSNE on lunar ejecta that briefly describes the model and contains three flux tables, a single particle density value, and a size-scaling relation.
 Each table corresponds to a different selenographic latitude or pair of latitudes (0°, ±45°, and ±90°) and reports the flux in three velocity bins and nine elevation angle bins.
-The fluxes are those of particles between 1 micron and 1 cm in “size”, although it is not specified whether this size is radius, diameter, or some other quantity.
+The fluxes are those of particles between 1 μ and 1 cm in “size”, although it is not specified whether this size is radius, diameter, or some other quantity.

 The damage done by a particle impart is typically expressed as a function of impactor diameter, bulk density, speed, and impact angle.
 Thus, some description of these four quantities must be provided.
 The proposed DSNE inputs break the flux down by impact speed and elevation angle; it is stated that the variation with azimuth is small, implying that readers should assume axisymmetry about the zenith.
 The size distribution is handled by providing an equation that can be used to scale the flux values to the desired minimum “size,” and readers are advised to use a particle density of 3100 kg m-3.